openedx/edx-documentation/en_us/install_operations/source/installation/devstack/install_devstack.rst

 Installing Devstack with a Direct Vagrant Box Download
 ******************************************************

-To install devstack, follow the instructions below.
-During the installation, the Vagrant virtual machine management tool will download an Open edX virtual maching ``box`` file.
+To install devstack, follow these instructions.
+During the installation, the Vagrant virtual machine management tool will download an Open edX virtual machine ``box`` file.

 .. note::